keithricker/docker-drupal-base/README.md

 ####Fire up the Drupal Server

-If we want to work on our code locally without having to SSH in to anything, then we'll need to create some shared folders where our code can live.
-For this particular example, we'll assume that our app's code will live in a directory aptly named "code," so that your directory structure will be my-drupal-app*/code/*index.php and so on.
-If you plan to use one of your existing D7 sites, then you'll just want to copy your code over to that directory.
+If we want to work on our code locally without having to SSH in to anything, then we'll need to have a few directories we can share between our host machine and the container.
+For this particular example, we'll assume that our app's code will live in a directory aptly named "code," so that your project's directory on your host machine structure will be my-drupal-project/code/index.php or something along those lines.
+If you plan to use one of your existing D7 sites, then you'll just copy your code over to that directory.

-The -v argument in the example run command below is used to map the "code" folder of your project's working directory to the Drupal Server's root folder in the container.
+The -v argument in the example run command below is used to map the "code" folder of your project's working directory (on your machine) to the Drupal container's web root folder.

-In order for this to work with VM, your project will need to live somewhere within your "Home" path (i.e. ~/my-websites/drupal or something along those lines).
+In order for this to work with VM, your project will need to live somewhere within your "Home" path (i.e. ~/my-webapps/my-drupal-project or something along those lines).

-*If you prefer to start from scratch, then leave the code folder completely bare, and the Drupal Base Image will install a fresh D7 site in that directory for you.*
+#####*If you prefer to start from scratch, then leave the code folder completely bare, and the Drupal Base Image will install a fresh D7 site in that directory for you, with defaults:*

+#####*Login ID="admin" and password="password"*

 ```
+# From your project's directory, create a folder named "code" and run this script.
+# If you want to use an existing drupal project, then copy that code to the code folder first -- then import your database after it runs.
+(See "Accessing the Database" below)

 docker run -it --name drupalserver --link database:mysql -d -p 8080:80 -v $(pwd)/code:/srv/www/siteroot kricker/drupal-base:latest 2> /dev/null